 Sinkholes Near Or Under Walkways:

-- If sinkholes are found in or under walkways, this is a serious tripping hazard.
+- Sinkholes in or under walkways is a serious tripping hazard.

 - Finding the source of the issues is still key to an appropriate repair.